 Following the above 'Illness on site' the children/colleague in question should self-isolate.
-All colleagues and children who were in attendance when the person was sent home will be sent home and advised to self-isolate of 14 day.
+All colleagues and children who were in attendance when the person was sent home will be sent home and advised to self-isolate for 14 days.
 All colleagues will have access to a test if they display symptoms of coronavirus, and are encouraged to get tested in this scenario.

 - Everyone in that bubble and anyone who could have potentially come into contact with the colleague / child will be notified.

 - Where the child or colleague tests negative, they can return to their setting and the fellow household members can end their self-isolation.

-- Where the child or colleague tests positive, the rest of their bubble should be sent home and advised to self-isolate for 14 days.
-The other household members of that wider bubble do not need to self-isolate unless the child or colleague they live with in that group subsequently develops symptoms
+- Where the child or colleague tests positive, the rest of their bubble should be sent home and advised to self-isolate in line with DfE guidance.
+The other household members of that wider bubble do not need to self-isolate unless the child or colleague they live with in that group subsequently develops symptoms.

 - In all cases we will notify Public Health England's local health protection team and take immediate advice at the time of the incident.